pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/01_about/this_book.md

 Example SVG as rendered by the browser
 :::

+The properties of vector graphics pose a number of challenges when it comes to Deep Learning (see the separate chapter on the topic).

+## So, how do we deal with vector graphics?

 So how do we deal with vector graphics for problems like classification or for creating new vector graphics using generative models?